OSUsatoru/cpp_codes_alg/README.md

 ## osu_class_code

 * algo_probrems</br>
-These codes are original codes written by me to share answers to group members so that we can rewrite in Python</br>
+These codes are original codes in C++ written by me to share answers with group members so that we can rewrite in Python.
+Each file includes documentation to describe algorithm problems</br>

 ## Future contents